evaadam23/djebbar-site-academic/content/en/publication/djebbar-lage-2005/index.md

 publishDate: '2021-09-05T11:16:00.284557Z'
 publication_types:
 - '5'
-abstract: "Evoque l'âge d'or de la science arabe (VIIIe-XIVe siècles) et les grands noms de cette période : Ibn Sînâ (Avicenne), le mathématicien et astronome Al-Kharezmi, et le géographe et historien Al-Bîrûnî.
-Cinq chapitres permettent de contextualiser cet essor scientifique, d'en exposer les éléments les plus significatifs et d'éclairer le rôle de la circulation de la science arabe en Europe."
+abstract: "Evokes the golden age of Arab science (8th-14th centuries) and the great names of this period: Ibn Sînâ (Avicenna), the mathematician and astronomer Al-Kharezmi, and the geographer and historian Al-Bîrûnî.
+Five chapters allow to contextualize this scientific development, to expose the most significant elements and to shed light on the role of the circulation of Arab science in Europe."

 publication: ''
 ---